graphprotocol/graph-node/docs/implementation/metadata.md

 ### `subgraphs.subgraph_features`

-Details about features that a deployment uses, Maintained in the primary.
+Details about features that a deployment uses are maintained in the primary.

 | Column         | Type      | Use         |
 |----------------|-----------|-------------|